-The Schenley Park Café and Visitor Center offers a coffee bar, light lunch fare, desserts, gift shop, park trail maps, and clean, wheelchair-accessible restrooms.
-Free wireless internet access is available in the building and on the tented patio.
+The Schenley Park Café and Visitor Center is a warm and welcoming park place that offers a coffee bar, light lunch fare, desserts, gifts, park trail maps, and clean, wheelchair-accessible restrooms.
+Free wireless internet is available in the building and on the tented patio.

 In its over 100 years in the park, the building has served as a concession stand for Phipps Conservatory, a tool shed in the 1930s, a workspace for the Pittsburgh Civic Garden Club, a nature museum housing snakes and other park creatures, and an office for workers conducting park repairs.
-Prior to the Parks Conservancy’s restoration project in 2001, the building had been closed to the public since the late 1980s.
+Now, we welcome you to visit the café on your next visit to Schenley Park!

 The Eat'n Park Hospitality Group provides food service, catering, and event accommodations at the Schenley Park Café and Visitor Center, an ideal location for an intimate wedding, engagement party, corporate retreat, or birthday party.
 Read the full catering guide here.
 If you're interested in hosting an event at the café, click here.